Developing Educational Exchange

 Ikeda lecturing on "Mahayana Buddhism and Twenty-first Century Civilization" at Harvard University (Cambridge, Massachusetts, September 1993)

 In 1974 Ikeda accepted an invitation to deliver a lecture at the University of California, Los Angeles.
 The following year he delivered a lecture at Moscow State University entitled "A New Road to East-West Cultural Exchange."
 On the same occasion he accepted an honorary doctorate from the university.
-These events signal the beginning of a growing international recognition for his contributions to cultural exchange and the promotion of education and peace.
+These events signaled the beginning of a growing international recognition for his contributions to cultural exchange and the promotion of education and peace.
 Starting from the 1970s, Ikeda accepted invitations to speak at some 30 universities and institutions in various countries and regions around the world.
 His talks explore the themes of education, cultural exchange and peace, grounded in his Buddhist perspective and considered within the particular cultural, intellectual and historical context of the place.
 As such they display, collectively, an extraordinary breadth and depth of knowledge and insight.
 In the preface to the published selection of his lectures he wrote, "There is nothing extraordinary about my knowledge or ability, but my Buddhist faith and my enduring wish for peace and a better world prevailed as I accepted each invitation to speak . . .
 I always prepared several months in advance, searching carefully for arguments, scrutinizing the validity of my conclusions, and so on, until I had revised the draft many times over."1

 Former Moscow State University Rector Anatoli Logunov and Ikeda sharing ideas on education (Tokyo, 1993)